DenChess3/Game-with-balls-and-bubble-on-Cpp/README.md

 # Game-with-balls-and-bubble-on-Cpp

-Calls with g++ mainb.cpp function.cpp classes.cpp -lfltk
+Call with g++ mainb.cpp function.cpp classes.cpp -lfltk

 Write a program that simulates the movement of objects of the "soap bubble" and " balloon" classes over a square field of the size of 𝑁 × 𝑁 cells.
 In the program, these classes must be inherited